decuant/pDNS/README.md

 The pre-configured ``data/servers.lua`` is the servers' address list in Lua table format.

 File ``data/samplehosts.lua`` holds a Lua table of __Hosts for Sampling__, assigned circularly to each new server, thus to make all servers target the same host provide only that name in the list.
-If the list is big scramble the servers' list, save and reload; this shuffles the host assigned to a server.
+Hostnames can be reassigned randomly via menu.

 For the time being DNS servers are questioned only with a ``TYPE 1 <hostname>``.
 Response and analisys of the response are recorded in the log ``log/protocol.log``.